David Tecchler: List of Tecchler instrument owners

 Steven Doane, Professor of Cello at the Eastman School of Music in Rochester, USA, plays a David Tecchler cello dated 1720.
 Professor Anthony Elliott at the University of Michigan owns a particularly beautiful Tecchler once owned by the Duke of Edinburgh.

 Latvian Soloist Maxim Beitan plays a David Tecchler Cello dated 1698.

+Italian cellist Emanuele Silvestri, Principal Cellist at the Rotterdam Philharmonic Orchestra, and teacher at the Amsterdam Conservatory, plays a David Tecchler dated 1729, property of the Rotterdam Philharmonic Orchestra.

 Ray Shows, founding member of the Artaria String Quartet (Boston 1986), professor at St. Olaf College and 2004 prizewinner of a McKnight Fellowship plays a violin by David Tecchler from 1726.